5 surprising reasons your home isn’t selling

 In many areas, there’s typically a 30 day rule for selling your house.

 This means that from the first day your put your house on the market, the goal is to have an offer from a buyer within 30 days.
-In line with this goal, the National Association of Realtors estimated that in 2018, homes spent an average of 3 weeks on the market before getting sold.
+In line with this goal, the latest data from realtor.com shows that in August 2020, homes spent an average of 56 days on the market (from listing to closing).

 If your house has been on the market longer than this time period (depending on the location), there might be problems other than overpricing that are preventing your home from selling in a reasonable amount of time.